Protective behavior in dogs is not a bad thing.

 1. Work on Yourself

-One of the keys to curbing aggression is to curb your own reactions.
+As I mentioned earlier, one of the keys to curbing aggression is to curb your own reactions.
 Many owners will over-correct their dog, yanking on his leash or yelling at him to stop.

 Don’t yell or yank or do anything to further increase the volatility of the situation.